 Hole in t'Wall, Bowness-on-Windermere

-Our final stop is the Hole in t'Wall in Bowness, the oldest pub in Bowness.
+The Hole in t'Wall in Bowness is the oldest pub in Bowness.
 It has also been named the cosiest pub in Britain in a survey conducted earlier this year.

 Whether you're looking for a pint of award-winning Robinsons' ale, a craft gin or a wholesome meal, a warm welcome awaits you at Hole in t'Wall.